A1ex-21/My_Portfolio/Cumulative_Case_Studies/Cumulative_Introduction.md

 # Cumulative Case Studies

 These are Case Studies that have progressed through multiple files showcasing multiple skills.
 For example a PACE Strategy Document, which outlines the PACE Framework from the Google Advanced Data Analytics Certificate.
+They use workplace scenarios with case study companies such as TikTok, Waze and a fictitious company called Automatidata.

 ## PACE Framework